Switzerland & France: Lake Geneva, Annecy & Valleys of the Alps | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Dinner

-After a hearty European breakfast, set out on the tranquil Route du Rhône bike path, following the course of the Rhône upriver.
-As you get underway, you leave the steep jagged cliffs of the Dent de Morcles behind.
-These dramatic rocky slopes mark the westernmost reaches of the Bernese Alps, dropping precipitously into the Rhône Valley.
-Before you, the exhilarating vistas of Switzerland’s majestic and towering range open up.
+After a hearty European breakfast, set out on the tranquil Route du Rhône bike path, following the Rhône River upstream.
+As you begin your ride, you leave behind the jagged cliffs of the Dent de Morcles, dramatic rocky slopes that mark the westernmost reaches of the Bernese Alps, plunging steeply into the Rhône Valley.
+Ahead, the breathtaking vistas of Switzerland’s majestic alpine range unfold.

-Near Evionnaz, traverse a serene nature reserve beloved by the residents of the Valais canton before pedaling into a valley blanketed with lush vineyards.
-The Valais is Switzerland’s third-largest wine region.
-Some of the classified Grand Crus of Sion – like the Fendant and the Syrah—may sound familiar to you.
+Pedal into a valley blanketed with lush vineyards.
+The Valais is Switzerland’s third-largest wine region, and some of the classified Grand Crus of Sion—such as Fendant and Syrah—may sound familiar.

-Your ride along the river is leisurely and never dull.
-You cycle past small villages on the gentle slopes of the valleys and spin past farms and orchards of apples, apricots, pears, cherries, strawberries, and raspberries.
-Even the legendary Valais headwind, which caresses the valley from late morning to evening during good weather, cannot tarnish this incredibly scenic ride into this hidden corner of Switzerland.
+Your ride along the river is leisurely yet rich with variety.
+You’ll pass quaint villages tucked into the valley’s gentle slopes and spin past farms and orchards bursting with apples, apricots, pears, cherries, strawberries, and raspberries.
+Even the legendary Valais headwind, which sweeps through the valley from late morning to evening on clear days, won’t diminish the beauty of this scenic journey into a hidden gem of Switzerland.

 Today's Ride Choices